 Generally, you can expect highly-processed yogurt to deliver significantly fewer health benefits than other types of yogurt.
 Highly-processed yogurt is sometimes heated or pasteurized after fermentation, which can kill a significant amount of the beneficial bacteria present.
-If you want the best yogurt possible, look for brands with minimal processing, added sugar, or strange ingredients.

 Here are some brands of yogurt that I recommend for their probiotic content.